So, what does the bicycle co-op do?

 OK, so how does it work?

 The first step is to become a member by paying $20 annual membership fee.
-This gives members access to the shop, tools, cleaners, grease, mechanics’ knowledge and much more to help them work on their bikes.
+This gives members access to the shop, tools, cleaners, grease, the knowledge of our community and much more to help them work on their bikes.
 Members who do not own a bicycle can adopt one of the many donated bicycles, parts, and accessories at very modest prices.
-Kids receive free help maintaining their bikes during our summer Kids’ Day program, which runs weekly throughout the summer.
+Kids receive free help maintaining their bikes during our summer Kids Day program, which runs weekly throughout the summer.

 And what doesn’t the co-op do?

 First and foremost, the co-op is not a replacement for a retail bicycle shop.
 If you are looking for a new bicycle and someone else to service it, we recommend one of the many specialized bike shops in the area that offer professional services.

 The co-op is not a place to drop off a bike to have serviced.
 Volunteer mechanics are there to help you, but they will not do the work.
 We will offer assessment and advice for drop-ins, and we will not turn people away due to lack of funds.
-Finally, the co-op does not sell reconditioned bicycles (accept at our yearly Bike Sale).
+Finally, the co-op does not sell reconditioned bicycles (except at our yearly Bike Sale).

 That said, we hope to take some of the mystery out of bicycles and help people get the most out of bicycling.

 When is Open Shop?

 Open Shop happens twice a week: Wednesdays 6-9pm and Sundays 2-5pm.

 Additionally, MoBo is open for Co-op Night on Tuesdays from 6-9pm, though this shop time is reserved for all activities besides personal projects.
 It’s a time for pitching in to do the work necessary to keep this place going.
 We also schedule community meetings and events, volunteer work parties, workshops, etc. during Co-op Night.

-In the summer we are open for Kids’ Day on Mondays from 5-8pm.
-For all other Open Shop times, youth under sixteen must be supervised by an adult.
+In the summer we are open for Kids’ Day.
+For all other Open Shop times outside of Kids Day, youth under sixteen must be supervised by an adult.
 For specific dates and VERY INFREQUENT shop closings, please see our homepage or our Facebook page.

 What does “MoBo” stand for?